adpi2/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 Scala 2 macros must be re-implemented in Scala 3.
 You can learn about the new Scala 3 metaprogramming features in the [Metaprogramming in Scala 3](../macros/metaprogramming.md) page.

-If you want to maintain the compatibility to Scala 2 you can follow the tutorial on [Porting a Macro Library](../macros/migration-tutorial.md).
+If you want to maintain the compatibility with Scala 2, you can follow the tutorial on [Porting a Macro Library](../macros/migration-tutorial.md).

-### 6.3 - Run Time
+### 6.3 - Run-Time Behavior

-On rare occasions, different implicit values could possibly be resolved and alter the runtime behavior of the program.
+On rare occasions, different implicit values could possibly be resolved, altering the run-time behavior of the program.
 Good tests are the only guarantee to prevent such bugs from going unnoticed.

 ## 7 - Finalize the migration